spencerwooo/onedrive-cf-index/README.md

 wrangler kv:namespace create "BUCKET" --preview
 ```

+Preview is used for local preview test only.
+It will not affect the image preview on page.

 Modify `kv_namespaces` inside [`wrangler.toml`](wrangler.toml):

 - `kv_namespaces`: Your Cloudflare KV namespace, you should substitute the `id` and `preview_id` values accordingly. _If you don't need preview functions, you can remove the `preview_id` field._